JohnTrentonCary/DineroMultiTool/README.md

   * Sub Block Size
   * Associativity

- * Associativity hit and missPenalty are optional however, CPI will not be calculated without them.
+ * Associativity hit and missPenalty are optional, however CPI will not be calculated without them.

 * For every set of numbers you wish to use as a range (12 through 15) you must include a colon between the 2 numbers with no spaces.
 For example: 12:15